travelgateX/documentation-site/content/hotelx/concepts/management-flow.md

 alwaysopen = false
 +++

-On this page you will understand how to manage and control bookings and management flow.
+On this page you will learn how to manage and control bookings and management flow.
 Managing operations can be used in order to operate above Seller's bookings.

 ## Cancellation